 - Remove from the heat.
 Stir in the vegetables, yogurt, half of the cheddar, mozzarella, Dijon, and thyme.

 - Transfer everything to a casserole dish coated with nonstick cooking spray.
 Top with the remaining cheese.

 - Bake chicken and rice casserole for 15 minutes at 350 degrees F (no need to cover with aluminum foil).
 Broil to brown the top.
 Garnish with herbs, let rest for a few minutes, then DIG IN!

 - To Store.
 Refrigerate leftover casserole in an airtight storage container for up to 4 days.

 - To Reheat.
 Rewarm casserole in a baking dish in the oven at 350 degrees F or in the microwave.

 - To Freeze.
 Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Up to 1 day in advance, cook and shred the chicken and cook the rice.
 Refrigerate both in separate airtight storage containers until you’re ready to finish the recipe.

 You can also fully assemble the unbaked casserole up to 1 day in advance.
 Cover tightly and refrigerate until you’re ready to bake.

+Turn a Sunday chicken and rice casserole into leftovers for the entire week!
 Give leftovers new life by stuffing the filling into bell peppers.
 Follow the instructions for prepping the peppers in my Stuffed Peppers recipe, bake the peppers without any filling at 375 degrees F for 25 to 30 minutes, then stuff each pepper with warmed-up leftovers.